Filings close Tuesday for various offices

 Here is a roundup:

-Four persons have filed for a seat on the Houston board of education.
-They are Jeff Crites, Rob Harrington, Erin Abney and Brittany Salazar.
-Two, three-year terms are on the ballot.
+Five persons have filed for a seat on the Houston board of education.
+They are Jeff Crites, Rob Harrington, Erin Abney, Brittany Salazar and Charlies Malam Two, three-year terms are on the ballot.
 Incumbents are Stacie Ely and Leon Slape.

 Four seats will be filled on the Texas County Health Department board.
 Incumbents C.J.
 Smith, Kirby Holmes and Madeline Miller are seeking re-election.
 One unexpired term on the board created with the resignation of Sally Smith also will filled.
 The appointee, Jim Hagler, filed.